 ANG-3070 for the treatment of fibrosis

-To date, we have focused our research efforts on the key fibrotic pathways impacted by TKIs, the intersecting nodes between these pathways, and the correlation of genomic and proteomic signatures for different types of fibrosis within these known pathways.
-This approach enabled us to design ANG-3070 with improved specificity and receptor-binding affinity, relative to approved TKIs, to deliver promising activity in fibrotic pathways while limiting off-target inhibition.
+To date, we have focused our research efforts on the key fibrotic pathways impacted by tyrosine kinases, the intersecting nodes between these pathways, and the correlation of genomic and proteomic signatures for different types of fibrosis within these known pathways.
+This approach enabled us to design ANG-3070 with high specificity and receptor-binding affinity to deliver activity in fibrotic pathways while limiting off-target inhibition.
 In preclinical models and IND-enabling toxicology studies, ANG-3070 was well tolerated.

-One of the most widely used models of lung fibrosis uses endotracheal administration of bleomycin, a chemotherapeutic agent, to induce fibrosis, replicating many elements of IPF.
+ANG-3070 has also been studied in multiple models of lung fibrosis, including one of the most widely used models of lung fibrosis using endotracheal administration of bleomycin, a chemotherapeutic agent, to induce fibrosis, replicating many elements of IPF.
 We evaluated pulmonary fibrosis using picosirius red staining, and levels of TGF-β (a pro-fibrotic cytokine) to assess ANG-3070’s effects on markers of lung fibrosis.
 On both measures, ANG-3070 showed significant reductions relative to vehicle.